 Space...the Final Frontier.
 These are the voyages to the 3-D computer graphic.
 Your mission is to explore the strange 3D graphic world and to gain experience.
 To seek out:

-Alacarte uses the services of TboxTimer, Ctls and Xy.
+Alacarte uses the services provided by TboxTimer, Ctls and Xy.

 StdCoded File <=> PacCoded File (119 / 54 kByte - Release 6-Aug-2007)

-Algebra uses the services of CpcCompressor, CpcControlTips, Ctls, Lib and Multi.
-It is a member of the Chill group.
+Algebra uses the services provided by CpcChill, CpcCompressor, Ctls, Lib and Multi.

 Gather is a program that reads a list of 1 or more module names.
 It produces a topologically sorted list of all the modules that have source online and are necessary to support the listed modules.
 It has been in use for more than 10 years in the Oberon V4 environment, and was recently ported to BlackBox.
 Gather is written in Component Pascal.
 This version is for use with Oberon Microsystems BlackBox Component Builder v1.5 (BB) or v1.6-rc5.